 Every page comes with an 'embargo' and 'expire' setting.
 You can draft your content and have it automatically publish on a set day, at a set time.
 You can also set content to expire on a particular date.
 Visitors can’t view unpublished content but you can access it in the CMS.
 For both settings, you simply select a date from a calendar date picker and enter the time you need.

-Content publishing in SilverStripe CMS includes a draft and published state.
+Content publishing in Silverstripe CMS includes a draft and published state.
 However, for larger organisations that require sub-editing or approvals before content is published, workflow functionality is included.
 After mapping out your desired workflow, it can be applied to sections of the website or even individual pages.
 You can also create multiple different workflows to be applied throughout your site or for particular user groups.
 The feature can be set up to provide email notifications when content requires approvals.
 This gives you a full content lifecycle pipeline.

 Integration with Google Analytics tracking for all pages is as simple as signing up for an account and copying the Google Analytics Tracking ID into the CMS settings.
 The required integration code will automatically be included on all pages, allowing you to measure the performance and impact of your website.

 Serving up static content instead of dynamic requests helps websites serve more visitors.
 A lot of content on a website does not change very often, making it a great candidate to cache.
-CWP offers several levels of caching, ranging from application implemented caching of template fragments (for example menu blocks) to an externally provided Content Delivery Network (CDN) via the Incapsula Web Application Firewall service (standard on all instances).
+CWP offers several levels of caching, ranging from application implemented caching of template fragments (for example menu blocks) to an externally provided Content Delivery Network (CDN) via the Incapsula Web Application Firewall service (standard on all stacks).
 While caching requires development and testing to implement, the performance benefits make it all worthwhile.

-'Subsites' allow you to run multiple cloned variations of your main website from a single CWP instance.
+'Subsites' allow you to run multiple cloned variations of your main website from a single CWP stack.
 They can be run on subdomains or their own unique domain name.
 Individual templates can be developed and applied to each subsite to customise the look-and-feel.
 These websites share the same functionality, users, files and images and database as your central website and all websites are administered from one central CMS control panel.
 These are great for situations where sites for multiple offices of one organisation are required, you have a number of websites with similar needs, or when running short term campaign informational websites alongside your main website.

 If you release regular articles, press releases and editorial content, then the blogging functionality will be useful.
 Blog posts can be written by different roles allowing external contributors to submit content that can be approved.
 Multiple authors can be attributed to blog posts.
 The content can be prepared and scheduled for release.
 Posts can be tagged using a predetermined taxonomy or you can add keywords as you go.

-The SilverStripe CMS blogging platform allows for feedback and commenting from the public.
+The Silverstripe CMS blogging platform allows for feedback and commenting from the public.
 It has been preconfigured to comply with NZ Public Records Act and keeps copies of all citizen submitted comments, whether or not they have been moderated to show up publicly.
 When new comments are submitted, they enter a moderation queue and can be approved by CMS editors managing the blog.

-To protect from spam comments, the blogging on SilverStripe CMS integrates with a service called Akismet well known for its excellent spam fighting abilities.
+To protect from spam comments, the blogging on Silverstripe CMS integrates with a service called Akismet well known for its excellent spam fighting abilities.
 When comments are submitted, this content is sent to the Akismet service to be scanned and a message is returned to your website to classify the submission as legitimate or spam.
 Spam comments are retained and not published in case of false positives and a simple approval process can be worked through by content editors.
 The Akismet service is hosted outside of New Zealand and sends user submitted content to this service.

 This allows you to list events on your website including the date and time, location and details of the event.
 Events are summarised on an event listing page with upcoming events listed first.
 The events section includes responsive templates, details of the events, calendar of upcoming and past events archive and the ability to filter events by date ranges and tags.